-Houston Texans Start New Quarterback, End Same Way
+Houston Texans start new quarterback, end same way

 Bryce Young's cell rings.
 Doesn't recognize the number but answers, anyway.
 "Hello, Bryce.
 This is Nick Caserio, general manager of the Houston Texans."
 Silence.
 "Bryce?
 Bryce?
 Hello, Bryce!"
 Ringtone.
 Caserio calls again.
 His number is blocked. @gallerysports @gallerysports— John McClain (@McClain_on_NFL) November 27, 2022

-Meanwhile, the rest of us are left siting here watching this slow motion train wreck than won’t stop wrecking.
+Meanwhile, the rest of us are left sitting here watching this slow-motion train wreck that won’t stop wrecking.

 Against the Miami Dolphins yesterday, Allen threw 26 completions on 39 attempts and two interceptions.
 Allen also fumbled twice.
 Good job.
 He did toss a touchdown, but that came well after the Dolphins had racked up a 30-0 lead at halftime.